SalapakaLab-SIMBioSys/Step-Detection-Algorithm/README.md

 # Step Detection Algorithm
-A toolbox for detecting steps of unknown size and location.
+A toolbox for detecting steps of unknown size and location in a noisy signal.

 # How to use